Skip to Content Top

 What Does Mold Remediation Involve?

 Mold remediation is a structured process aimed at identifying, containing, and removing mold from a building while addressing the underlying moisture issues that facilitated its growth.
 This comprehensive approach not only eliminates existing mold but also helps prevent future problems.
+Our mold remediation services in Knoxville typically consist of the following stages:

 • Containment.
 Our team will generally seal off the affected areas using plastic sheeting and create negative air pressure by using air scrubbers equipped with HEPA filters.
 This approach helps to contain airborne spores and protect unaffected parts of the building.